 Lack of sleep badly disrupts this process, meaning it’s difficult to lay down long-term memories and it’s harder to learn new skills.

 At our best, humans have incredible powers of attention: we can distinguish one voice from many, track small, moving objects in a sea of visually distracting information and more.

-Sleep deprivation, though, causes many of these precise powers to go downhill.
+Lack of sleep, though, causes many of these precise powers to go downhill.
 Without enough sleep, we can’t pay attention to our senses as well as we would like.